-With recent events surrounding George Floyd's tragic murder and an ongoing battle with racial inequality and historic injustices, HR professionals are on the frontline to create much-needed change within organizations.
+With recent events surrounding George Floyd's tragic murder and an ongoing battle with racial inequality and historical injustices, HR professionals are on the frontline to create much-needed change within organizations.

-We recently wrote an article on How HR can support BIPOC in 2020, extensively underlining actionable steps HR managers and business owners can take to make a difference.
-Within this list, one of the action items covers the idea of opening up a dialogue about why Black Lives Matter, and what your company can do to better support People of Color.
+We've covered how HR can support BIPOC, extensively underlining actionable steps HR managers and business owners can take to make a difference.
+Within this list, one of the action items covers opening up a dialogue about why Black Lives Matter and what your company can do to support People of Color better.

-Taking it a step further, today we are exploring the myth of racial colorblindness in the workplace, and why HR can't be colorblind.
-From hiring new talent to inclusion efforts and maintaining employee relationships, human resources needs to be color-conscious in order to effectively lead strategies to support racial, cultural and ethnic diversity at work.
+Taking it a step further, we are exploring the myth of racial colorblindness in the workplace and why HR can't be colorblind.
+From hiring new talent to inclusion efforts and maintaining employee relationships, human resources must be color-conscious to effectively lead strategies to support racial, cultural, and ethnic diversity at work.

 "I Don't See Color"

-Have you ever heard someone say that they "don't see color” in regards to race?
+Have you ever heard someone say they "don't see color" regarding race?
 For the people behind this ideology, racial colorblindness offers a relatively simplified framework for addressing issues of race in today's world.
 The idea aims to "normalize" employees by shifting their focus from racial and cultural differences to a unified organizational identity.

-Each and every employee within your organization has an identity tied to their race, in one form or another.
-Colorblindness denies these racial experiences, cultural heritages and unique perspectives of your employees.
+Every employee within your organization has an identity tied to their race in one form or another.
+Colorblindness denies these racial experiences, cultural heritages, and unique perspectives of your employees.
 The experiences, whether positive or negative, are often tied to the color of one's skin.

-To say that you do not see color thus denies your BIPOC employees the struggles that they have faced individually, which in turn may affect their engagement within the company, their confidence and their productivity within their role.
+To say that you do not see color thus denies your BIPOC employees the struggles they have faced individually, which may affect their engagement within the company, their confidence, and their productivity within their role.

 Choosing not to see racial differences and complexities does not make them disappear.
 How can we fix a problem that we cannot see?
 Diversity and inclusion efforts should aim to recognize skin color while regulating the impulse to make decisions based on these traits.

-Plaut, Thomas, and Goren's analyses of over 3000 survey responses on diversity climate revealed that organizations' endorsement of colorblindness predicted decreases in engagement among minority employees.
-Racial colorblindness can actually increase feelings of distrust and sense of bias among minorities within your company, which contradicts its original intentions.
+Plaut, Thomas, and Goren's analyses of over 3000 survey responses on diversity climate revealed that organizations' endorsement of colorblindness predicted decreased engagement among minority employees.
+Racial colorblindness can increase feelings of distrust and a sense of bias among minorities within your company, which contradicts its original intentions.

-Furthermore, the ideology of attempting to appear racially colorblind when we can in fact see racial differentiators may result in more biased behaviors from white employees or lead them to avoid intergroup collaborations that can offer enriching and innovative results.
+The ideology of attempting to appear racially colorblind when we can, in fact, see racial differentiators may result in more biased behaviors from white employees or lead them to avoid intergroup collaborations that can offer enriching and innovative results.